-To have a former sugar addict host a gingerbread house is probably like a recovering alcoholic leading a wine tasting, but, after much urging from my daughter Paloma, I went ahead and threw a gingerbread house decorating party with about a dozen kids.
+I’m a former sugar addict.
+So for me to host a gingerbread house party is like a recovering alcoholic hosting a wine tasting.
+But, after much urging from my daughter Paloma, I went ahead and threw a gingerbread house decorating party with about a dozen kids.

-In this article, I’ll show you how to host one yourself—without going crazy or serving up too much sugar to your young ones.
+In this article, I’ll show you how to host one yourself—without going crazy or funneling too much sugar into your young ones.

 Making Your Own Gingerbread House

 I have to recommend against the kits that you need to assemble yourself.
 In my experience, they’re a mess.
 And they require a structural engineer to stabilize them.
 AND they take an hour or two to dry and set before you can begin decorating them.
 But if you have a smaller party (or just your family) and feel inspired, go for it!